 Occupied spectrum: 31.8 to 33.4 GHz

+[Editor’s Note: The figure should be updated into an integral one containing all the bandwidth from 224 MHz to 3.5 MHz, and with the decreasing sequence from wider bandwidth to narrower bandwidth.]

 Annex 2 Radio-frequency block arrangement in the band 31.8-33.4 GHz using block size increments of 56 MHz

 This Annex provides an example RF block arrangement for the band 31.8-33.4 GHz using block size increments of 56 MHz.
 Guidance is provided on a flexible approach to specifying portions of the band for RF channel assigned point-to-point systems and RF block allocated systems.